Ayam Kampong

-The Ayam Kampong (older spelling) or Ayam Kampung is the chicken breed reported from Indonesia and Malaysia.
+The Ayam Kampong (older spelling) or Ayam Kampung is a chicken breed from Indonesia and Malaysia.
 The name means simply "free-range chicken" or literally "village chicken".
-In Indonesia, the term ayam kampung refer to indigenous chickens that are raised using traditional free range production techniques by almost every household in the village.
+In Indonesia and Malaysia, the term ayam kampung refer to indigenous chickens that are raised using traditional free range production techniques by almost every household in the village.
 It is a diverse population which resulted from the uncontrolled cross-breeding of red jungle-fowl, indigenous Southeast Asian chickens and exotic chickens of various types imported in the late 1800s by European, mainly Dutch and British, settlers.

 Characteristics

 The Ayam Kampong is a small dual-purpose chicken.
 They are slow-growing breed that contributed to its low productivity.
 Both its physical characteristics and its colouring are highly variable.
 Three principal colour types are recognised.
 The commonest is the black-red variety, in which cocks are mainly green-black with glossy red-brown back, neck hackles and saddle feathers.
 Other varieties are the red type and the naked-neck type.